IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“The philosopher has never killed any priests, whereas the priest has killed a great many philosophers.”

 ― <a href="https://en.wikipedia.org/wiki/Denis_Diderot" target="_blank">Denis Diderot</a>

+>“Those who can make you believe absurdities can make you commit atrocities.”

+>“It is difficult to free fools from the chains they revere.”

+― <a href="https://en.wikipedia.org/wiki/Voltaire" target="_blank">Voltaire</a>

+>“The Hiddenness Argument: You’re still a small child, and an amnesiac, but this time you’re in the middle of a vast rain forest, dripping with dangers of various kinds.
+You’ve been stuck there for days, trying to figure out who you are and where you came from.
+You don’t remember having a mother who accompanied you into this jungle, but in your moments of deepest pain and misery you call for her anyway, ‘Mooooommmmmmm!’
+Over and over again.
+For days and days … the last time when a jaguar comes at you out of nowhere … but with no response.
+What should you think in this situation?
+In your dying moments, what should cross your mind?
+Would the thought that you have a mother who cares about you and hears your cry and could come to you but chooses not to even make it onto the list?”

+― <a href="https://en.wikipedia.org/wiki/J._L._Schellenberg" target="_blank">J. L. Schellenberg</a>
 ### Others

 >“Napoleon, and other great men of his type, they were makers of empire.
 But there is an order of men that get beyond that: They are not makers of empire, but they are makers of universe.
 And when they have made those universes, their hands are unstained by the blood of any human being on earth. ...
 Ptolemy made a universe, which lasted 1400 years.
 Newton also made a universe, which has lasted 300 years.
 Einstein has made a universe, and I can't tell you how long that will last.”